 Make sure you have the necessary items for your new RV to ensure you’re self safe travels and happy camping.
 Here are some of the best tips for RV newbies to help you avoid any road blocks on your new journey.
 And don’t forget to check out RV Facebook Groups for more tips and tricks from other previous RV newbies.

 It’s best to have a surge protector to help prevent excessive repairs caused by electrical surges.
 Every now and then when plugged into a parks electrical post, you may have a small surge that causes your lights to flicker and then goes away.
 Hopefully, you’ll never have a big surge that damages your RV’s electrical system but having a surge protector to make sure your rig is safe if it happens is priceless.

 Freshwater is important.
 And a freshwater drinking hose is an important item that RV newbies will want to make sure they have before taking their first trip.
-If you’re RV is new and you purchased it off the lot, the RV dealer may have supplied you with a new freshwater hose of your very own.
+If your RV is new and you purchased it off the lot, the RV dealer may have supplied you with a new freshwater hose of your very own.
 If you’re buying used however, you’ll definitely want to make sure you grab one.

 Not all water spigots are created equally.
 Some will have a considerably higher water pressure level than others, and some flat out won’t have much pressure at all.
 When you hookup your hose to the campsite spigot, you’ll want to make sure you have an RV Water Pressure Regulator to control the amount of pressure coming in.
 Too much pressure and you’ll damage your new RV.
 Too little and you won’t have much luck with a shower or washing dishes.